a-maier/cres/Readme.md

 as a library from Rust and C. For examples, see the `examples` subdirectory.
 The Rust API is documented on [docs.rs](https://docs.rs/crate/cres/).
 The C API is still limited and only available on unixoid platforms.
+It will be extended on request.